 In addition, we offer recession coverage by transplantation using the tunnelling technique.
 This modern surgical procedure can be used for highly tissue-sparing connective tissue grafting to the recipient area.
 The latter is dissected with a microscalpel to receive the graft in such a way that a tunnel is formed in the sufficiently thick gum tissue.
 A graft is subsequently taken from the palate, inserted into the tunnelling and sutured.

 Recession coverage can also be created by cutting or moving frena with a high frenum attachment.
 Gum recession can also be caused by irradiating frena of the oral cavity which exert too strong a pull.
-We can help by severing or moving these frena so that they no longer exert too high a pull from the lips and cheek on the gum.
+At Perioplant Excellence we can help by severing or moving these frena so that they no longer exert too high a pull from the lips and cheek on the gum.